isomorphic-software/smartclient-docs/classes/Layout.md

 ## Method: Layout.drop

 ### Description
 Layouts have built-in handling of component drag and drop.
-See the discussion in [Layout.canDropComponents](#attr-layoutcandropcomponents) on how it works.
+See the discussion in [Layout](#class-layout) on how it works.
 If you override this builtin implementation of drop() and you're using the built-in dropLine via [Layout.canDropComponents](#attr-layoutcandropcomponents):true, be sure to call [Layout.hideDropLine](#method-layouthidedropline) to hide the dropLine after doing your custom drop() handling.

 ### Returns

-`[Boolean](#type-boolean)` — Returning false will cancel the drop entirely
+`[boolean](../reference.md#type-boolean)` — Returning false will cancel the drop entirely

 **Flags**: A